lauren-homan/logistic_growth/README.md

 install.packages("dplyr")
 library(dplyr)
-#### The dplyr package enables us to manipulate data via efficient grouping, arranging and transforming
+#### The dplyr package enables us to manipulate data via efficient filtering, grouping and arranging.
+It will therefore be useful in managing this set of data.

 growth_data <- read.csv("experiment1.csv")